jayzimba/milika_app/README.md

-# Welcome to your Expo app 👋
+# Welcome to your React Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+##Ensure you have Node js iinstalled on your machine
+##And download 'Expo go' on your phone from playstore or app store - this will allow you to run the application on your phone and preview its screens
 ## Get started

+1. Clone the project
+   clone the project repository to your computer

-1. Install dependencies
+3. Install dependencies
+   Open the project in vscode then access th terminal

+ then run the following commands:
    ```bash
    npm install
    ```

-2. Start the app
+4. Start the app

    ```bash
     npx expo start